mapperr/dfl/README.md

 If the path does not exits it will mkdir it for you.

 If something that is not a link exists it will ask nicely what to do.

+The `dotfiles` directory is gitignored, so you can even `git init` another repo in it.

+Or you can symlink your existing dotfiles folder as `/path/to/dfl/dotfiles`.

 ### Secrets